-The hamlet of Château de la Montagne is located on the first south-eastern foothills of the Morvan, in the commune of Saint-Honoré-Les-Bains.
+The hamlet of Château de la Montagne is located in the south-eastern foothills of the Morvan, in the commune of Saint-Honoré-Les-Bains.

-End of the 18th century: the castle is partially destroyed by a hurricane, it is Jean-Baptiste Caristie who will give it its current appearance.
+Late 18th century: the castle was partially destroyed by a hurricane.
+Jean-Baptiste Caristie gave it its current appearance.

-From 1839 to 1841 Félix Duban undertakes the renovation of the reception rooms.
+From 1839 to 1841, Félix Duban undertook the renovation of the reception rooms.

-You can also admire, in the main staircase, an important sculpted group in terracotta by Pierre-Louis Rouillard, entitled "the boar hunt".
-This outstanding work of 19th century animal art is classified as a Historic Monument.
+On the main staircase, you will also be able to admire a large sculpted terracotta group by Pierre-Louis Rouillard, entitled "The Boar Hunt".
+This landmark work of 19th-century animal art is listed as a Historic Monument.

 Self-guided tours are not permitted.
 Visits can only be arranged with the Tourist Office during the spa season.

 If you are a group of at least 15 people, please contact the Tourist Office on 03 86 30 43 10.